achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 # Complete-Life-Cycle-of-a-Data-Science-Project

-credit: all corresponding resources
+###***credit: all corresponding resources***

-motivation:motivation to create this repository  to help upcoming aspirants and help to other others
+motivation:motivation to create this repository  to help upcoming aspirants and help to  others in the data science field

 as data science is fastly developing field i found these few new techinques which make your work easier-https://github.com/achuthasubhash/Tips